lucianpls/QB3/QB3.md

 always in this range, which means that at least one value per block is in this range.

 The encoding type needs to be self-identifying, for every value.
-To do this, the encoded values end with one or two signal bits which determine the size of the symbol:
+To do this, the encoded values end with one or two signal bits which determine the size of the symbol.
+Since the values are stored in little endian format, these lower bits are stored and read first.
  - x0 Short
  - 01 Nominal
  - 11 Long